-Visual Project Trackers: Saturday, Sept.
-9 from 3 - 5 PM Instructor: Lindsey Spoor Class fee: $35 // available to attend in-person or on Zoom (please choose at registration)
+Swatch-Buckling Adventures: Thursday, Feb.
+1, 6-7:30 PM Instructor: Lindsey Spoor Class fee: $25 // available to attend in-person or on Zoom (please choose at registration)

-Intro to Stranded Colorwork // Bousta Beanie by Gudrun Johnston Class sessions: Sundays, Sept.
-17 & Oct.
-8, 1-3 PM (must attend both sessions) Instructor: Lindsey Spoor Class fee: $50 + materials
+Intro to Stranded Colorwork // Bousta Beanie by Gudrun Johnston Class sessions: Sundays, Feb.
+25 & Mar.
+10, 1-3 PM (must attend both sessions) Instructor: Lindsey Spoor Class fee: $50 + materials // in-person only

 You’ve seen the Doodle Cowls.
 You’re super-excited to make one.
 But… how do you do the thing?
 How do you make those patterns magically appear in your fabric?
 It’s a technique called stranded colorwork (or sometimes Fair Isle), and if you can knit and purl, you can totally do this, too!